Lithuania

 Housing Arrangements

 Fulbrighters must arrange their own housing.
-They can work with their host institutions to do so, as sometimes host institutions can offer guest housing, e.g. university dorms.
-Fulbrighters can also work with real estate agents to find housing based on grantees’ priorities.
+They can work with their host institutions to do so, as sometimes host institutions can offer guest housing, such as university dorms.
+Fulbrighters can also work with real estate agents to find housing based on their priorities.
 In Lithuania, only furnished apartments are offered for rent.
-The prices you see in the advertisements are before the 15% personal income tax, so be ready to pay more.
-Internet access usually is not included in the rent, but is inexpensive.
-The deposit (advance payment) in Lithuania is approximately 2-3 months of the rent price.
-At the end of the rent period, the deposit is returned if an apartment is not damaged and/or there are no debts.
+The prices you see in advertisements do not include the 15% personal income tax, so be ready to pay more than the list price.
+Internet access is not usually included in the rent, but it is inexpensive.
+The rental deposit (advance payment) in Lithuania is approximately 2-3 months of rent.
+This deposit will be returned at the end of the rental contract, as long as the apartment is not damaged and/or there are no outstanding payments.

 Visa Requirements